-Rote Memorization: Out of Favour These Days
+Rote Memorization: Kind of Out of Favour These Days

-Paul Nation and Vocabulary Acquisition
+Paul Nation: Rote Memory and Vocabulary Acquisition

-I went to a couple sessions at a Kotesol conference a few years back with Paul Nation, who is generally considered to be the expert on vocabulary acquisition.
+I went to a couple of sessions at a Kotesol conference a few years back with Paul Nation, who is generally considered to be the expert on vocabulary acquisition.
 The one thing that resonated with me deeply and has stuck with me since then was his emphasis on rote memorization of vocabulary as an essential part of learning another language.

 My Own Experience with Rote Memorization

 From my own experience in studying Korean and Greek, I understood intuitively what he meant when he said that.
-I’ve picked up some Korean words simply by being exposed to it so often that it’d be impossible to not remember it.
+I’ve picked up some Korean words simply by being exposed to it so often that it’d be impossible not to remember it.
 Hello, here, thank you, it’s okay.
 I knew the Korean word by sound even before I knew the meaning of them.

-How can we help them learn vocabulary?
-Is it enough to expose them repeatedly to the same words and hope they pick them up?
+How can we help our students learn new vocabulary words Is it enough to expose them repeatedly to the same words and hope they pick them up?
 Is it useful for students to explore and discover the words they want to learn through communicative language activities?
-Or, is there a place for rote memorization?
-Tell me what you think!
+Maybe we start an extensive reading or listening program and expose them to new words this way.